xichensf/magical/README.md

 MAGICAL finished 100 percent
 ```
 ## MAGICAL output
 Finally, optimized circuits fitting the variation in both modalities are selected.
-Circuit genes, assocaited chromatin sites and the regulatory TFs will be written to "MAGICAL_selected_regulatory_circuits.txt".
+Circuit genes, assocaited chromatin sites and the regulatory TFs will be written to [MAGICAL_selected_regulatory_circuits.txt](https://github.com/xichensf/magical/blob/main/MAGICAL_selected_regulatory_circuits.txt).
 MAGICAL uses default thresholds (posterior probabilities on TF-peak binding and peak-gene looping) for circuit selection.
 Users can adjust these thresholds in the provided scripts to allow more or fewer outputs.

 ```
 MAGICAL selected regulatory circuits with 93 TFs, 390 peaks and 310 genes.